edwinperaza99/CupcakeCorner/README.md

 ## Credits

 This project is part of the ["100 Days of SwiftUI"](https://www.hackingwithswift.com/100/swiftui) course by Paul Hudson.
-I learned how to build this game and further develop my SwiftUI skills through the course.
+I learned how to build this project and further develop my SwiftUI skills through the course.

 ## Learning Experience